acmenezes/container-the-hard-way/docs/04-namespaces.md

 # Using Different Namespaces

-A namespace is created by a process unsharing its namespace.
+A namespace is created for a process by "unsharing" it's namespace.
 A namespace can then be made permanent by bind-mounting the ns file to some other place.

-For the moment we have our container root file system in place.
-Now let's pick up a convenient program to run in the container.
+For the moment we have our container's root file system in place.
+Now let's pick up a convenient program to run as the containerized application.
 In this case nothing better than a simple bash terminal.
-To do that the first thing is running bash using separate namespaces for almost every task needed by a process except the user namespace.
-We do this by using the unshare command.
+In oder to run it using separate namespaces we use the `unshare` command.

 ```
-unshare --mount --uts --ipc --net --pid --fork bash
+sudo unshare --mount --uts --ipc --net --pid --fork bash
 ```

 You will see that it seems that nothing happened.
 But let's take advantage of the uts namespace.
 Read below the definition of this namespace from the man pages: